 A mini-split vertical air handler has a price tag from $3,600 to $8,800.
 This is a completely self-contained air conditioning unit that is generally concealed in a vertical cabinet.
 It is a single-zone system and does not require indoor and outdoor components, making installation a little bit easier in some instances.
 These systems are usually designed for portable use and can be an option for venues looking to provide cooling for guests.
 They could also be a space-saving choice for temporary spaces that require cooling.

 The brand that you choose for your ductless air conditioner affects the overall price of the project.
 Certain brands are more costly than others and may have higher-end features.
 For instance, brands could include whisper-quiet operation, higher efficiency ratings, programmable features, and smart home connectivity.
-The following are a few top providers of ductless air conditioning models and their average costs without installation.
+The following are a few top providers of ductless air conditioner models and their average costs without installation.

 |Brand||Average Price Range (Materials Only)|